prof-rossetti/intro-to-python/notes/python/packages/dotenv.md

 cd Desktop/my-secure-project/
 ```

-Create two files in the "my-secure-project" directory named ".env" and "my_script.py", respectively, and place inside the following contents:
+Create three files in the "my-secure-project" directory named ".env", ".gitignore", and "my_script.py", respectively, and place inside the following contents:

 ```sh
 # this is the "my-secure-project/.env" file...